 - Skill development/vocational training

-We provide training on key areas to specific groups, with the aim of building independent and empowered workers in communities.
+We provide targeted training to support independent and empowered workers in communities.

 South East Asia